Deadly Premonition 2: A Blessing in Disguise: Reception

 Deadly Premonition 2 received mixed reviews upon release.
 Some critics concluded that the game did not reach the same heights as Deadly Premonition, with the other elements of the game unable to compensate for the technical performance, as had previously happened in Deadly Premonition.
 Others wrote that, while not quite as enjoyable as Deadly Premonition, it was still a serviceable sequel with an intriguing storyline and characters.

 The characters generally received praise as enjoyably eccentric, though some reviewers felt that the relatively smaller cast, as compared to Deadly Premonition, limited the narrative range of the murder mystery.
 York was similarly highlighted as a major strength of the narrative, with one reviewer describing him as "undoubtedly Deadly Premonition 2's saving grace".

 A major point of criticism focused on the game's technical performance.
 Reviewers often criticized the frame rate as slow and considerably detracting from the experience of the game, particularly when exploring the outdoor portion of Deadly Premonition 2's open world.
 The absence of an option to invert the game's camera along the Y-axis was also criticized, as it had been present in the 2019 port of Deadly Premonition for the Switch.
 The graphics were similarly panned by some critics.

-The game's misgendering and deadnaming of a transgender character led to criticism and the issue was addressed in a patch.
-The game's lead director and writer, Hidetaka Suehiro, profusely apologized in regards to this and said that he understood he might have "hurt transgender people", noting that this was an unintentional mistake on his own behalf.